ralmsdeveloper/ralmsdeveloper.github.io/_posts/2018-01-13-maratonanew.md

   - News
 ---

-## A Microsoft estará realizando a Maratona de Bots apartir do 15/01/2018
+## A Microsoft estará realizando a Maratona de Bots a partir do 15/01/2018

 ![01]({{ site.url }}{{ site.baseurl }}/assets/images/maratonabot.png)